DNNCommunity/DNNDocs/content/getting-started/setup/telerik-removal/index.md

 Navigate to `Settings > Extensions (Libraries)` in the `Persona Bar` and uninstall the `DotNetNuke Deprecated Website Codebehind files` extension.
 Be sure to check the `Delete Files` checkbox.

 ### Step 12
+Open the `SiteUrls.config` file within the site root and search for "Telerik".
+Delete all <RewriteRule>...</RewriteRule> that reference it.

+### Step 13
 Open the `web.config` file within the site root and search for "Telerik".
 Delete any lines that reference it.

-### Step 13
+### Step 14
 Test all third-party modules to make sure they still work without Telerik.
 If any do not work properly, please contact the developer/vendor for further guidance.